ellie-keen/bank-system/README.md

 ## Bank Tech Test

-The program is written in Ruby using **Test Driven Development**, following **DRY** and **SOLID** principles.
+This is a command line application written in Ruby using Test Driven Development with Rspec.

+The user should interact with the application using the REPL IRB.

-The requirements are to be able to deposit and withdraw money from a bank account and display a bank statement with the correct amount and dates.
+The requirements of [the brief](https://github.com/makersacademy/course/blob/master/individual_challenges/bank_tech_test.md) are to be able to deposit and withdraw money from a bank account and display a bank statement with the correct amount and dates of the transactions.

 #### User Stories